 If I had anything negative to say about Netflix, it would be that the movie choices are pretty average.
 They don’t offer a lot of super exciting choices.

-Amazon Instant Video is a streaming service that is free when you purchase Amazon Prime.
-Or you can purchase it separately for $8.99 a month.
+Prime Video is a streaming service that is free when you purchase Amazon Prime.

 Some categories include:

 - Amazon original shows

 - Classic movies

 The streaming service also offers other genres such as Faith and Family movies and Award Winning Short Films.
 The Amazon Instant Video streaming service is currently boasting over 18,000 movies and 2,000 TV shows.